 “Therefore, after careful consideration, the board has decided to report favorably on multiple candidates in the Post 2 and Post 3 At-large races and to issue no endorsement in the contested District 5 race.”

 Added Graham: “The City of Atlanta continues to lead Georgia in its policies and treatment of LGBT citizens, and we feel it is important to continue to support these incumbents who have been so instrumental in supporting and expanding municipal protections and working to advance issues of fairness by passing resolutions and making public statements in support of gay and lesbian couples and our freedom to marry the person we love.”
+Those receiving endorsements:

 • Alex Wan for Atlanta City Council District 6.
 Wan, who is openly gay, is seeking his second term to the council and faces two challengers, Tracey Austin and Mike Boyle.
 Wan successfully sponsored a resolution approved unanimously by the council to publicly support marriage equality.